MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 In this exercise, you will:

 - Add model classes to the web application.
 - _Create (GET)_.
-This action creates a new Butterfly object and passes it to the Create view, which displays a form that the visitor can use to upload a butterfly and describe it.
+This action creates a new **Butterfly** object and passes it to the Create view, which displays a form that the visitor can use to upload a butterfly and describe it.
 - _Create (POST)_.
-This action receives a butterfly object from the Create view and saves the details.
+This action receives a **Butterfly** object from the Create view and saves the details.

 The main tasks for this exercise are as follows: